riceissa/spaced-inbox/README.md

 1. You write your notes in a plain text file.
 Two blank lines, or a line containing at least three equals signs (and nothing else) like `======`, are interpreted as the beginning of a new note.
 2. You run `script.py --initial_import`.
 This imports your writing inbox into a database that manages the review schedule.
 3. Every day, you run `script.py`, both to import new notes into the database and to review notes that are due.
 The "review" consists of a list of notes that are due on that day, along with line numbers that tell you where in the file they are located.
-You visit the location, edit/delete/do nothing, then tell `script.py` that you've reviewed the file.
+You visit the location, edit/delete/do nothing, then tell `script.py` that you've reviewed the note.
 This is like pressing "Good" or "Again" in Anki, and will modify the review interval in a spaced manner.

 That's it!
 There's no app or writing interface: you get to choose your favorite text editor, and write in whatever markup language you prefer.